playcanvas/blog/blog/2022-09-02-playcanvas-releases-gltf-viewer-2-0.md

 ## Improved glTF Specification Support

 The glTF format is managed by the Khronos Group and defines a base specification along with a variety of extensions.
-The first version of the viewer support 100% of the base spec plus the following extensions:
+The first version of the viewer supports 100% of the base spec plus the following extensions:

 - `KHR_draco_mesh_compression`
 - `KHR_lights_punctual`